 Someting new!
-The west side of the lower part of the watefall is now open during winter.
-A new 410-meters long trail is ideal for hikers who want to get closer to the waterfall and see it from this new angle.
-You might even see some climbers, as the trail runs along the wall where ice climbing is practiced.
+A part of the west side of the lower part of the watefall is now open during winter.
+In the distance, you might even see some climbers, as the trail runs along the wall where ice climbing is practiced.
 A great spectacle guaranteed!

 For safety reasons, the east side at the foot of the falls, including Promenade de la Chute (waterfall boardwalk) and the panoramic staircase, isn’t accessible during winter.
 Venturing directly on the Sugarloaf is also strictly forbidden.